 We can assess your needs and show you equipment that may help you.

-Specialist Workers can give advice and contacts about:
+Specialist workers can give advice and contacts for:

 British Sign Language (BSL)

 Sign language interpreters are fluent in BSL, SSE and English.
 This means they can communicate with you and for you.

 Information about interpreters is available from our specialist social workers or the Action on Hearing Loss website.